bitbeans/SimpleDnsCrypt/README.md

 ## Status

-New version based on dnscrypt-proxy 2.0.16
+New version based on dnscrypt-proxy 2.0.19

-**The automatic update in version 0.5.6 is faulty.
-An update to 0.5.8 must be done manually.**

 ### Preview Download (CI)